shift-left-test/build-sample/README.md

 ## About

 This project demonstrates how to configure the *meta-shift* layer with a Yocto based project and how to use its full features.
-This project is based on *poky*, a reference distribution of the Yocto project, with several well-known meta-layers and simple configurations in order for you to understand how it works easily.
+This project is based on *openembedded-core*, a reference distribution of the Yocto project, with several well-known meta-layers and simple configurations in order for you to understand how it works easily.

 The meta-shift layer provides various useful features to support developers, including: